RoshanRajcmd/About-Me/README.md

 I specialize in building robust full-stack applications using modern frameworks such as Spring Boot, Node.js, React, Angular, and React Native.
 My cloud expertise spans AWS, Azure, and GCP, and I’m well-versed in containerization and orchestration with Docker, Kubernetes, and OpenShift. 🧑‍💻 I also bring hands-on experience with both SQL and NoSQL databases, CI/CD pipelines (Jenkins, GitLab), and tools like Kafka and Terraform.

-👾 What motivates me is the chance to create impactful tech solutions that improve user experiences and contribute to organizational success.
+👾 What motivates me is the chance to create impactful tech solutions that improve user experiences and contribute to overall growth.
 I excel in dynamic, agile settings where innovation and thoughtful design merge to create real-world effects.

 📩 Let’s connect and create something exceptional together! roshanraj5121999@gmail.com